Enable Private Service Connect for your workspace

 Step 3: Create VPC endpoints

-You need to create VPC endpoints that connect to Databricks service attachments.
-The service attachments URLs vary by workspace region.
+You must create a VPC endpoint that connects to Databricks service attachments.
+Service attachments URIs vary by workspace region.
 The following instructions assume use of the Google Cloud console, but you can also use the gcloud

 CLI to perform similar tasks.
 For instructions on creating VPC endpoints to the service attachments by using the gcloud